 Float fishing

-In the early spring, floating above a split shot is the most effective way to catch this freshwater fish.
+Floating above a split shot is the most effective way to catch this freshwater fish in the early spring.
 While a large jig can work well, a small jig is also effective.
 It is important to imitate the two main types of food that crappies feed on – insects and small fish.
 You can also decoy the bait by using soft fishing baits or jigs with tied-on materials.

-Before going out on a float, it is essential to get a good pair of sunglasses.
+Before going out on a float, getting a good pair of sunglasses is essential.
 Wavy Label sunglasses are affordable and great for spotting shallow fish.
 Good sunglasses can also help you see fish in deeper water.
 Crappies often make excellent first-fish for the fish fry.
 You can catch many species of crappies during this early spring.
 Here are some tips to make the most of your time fishing.

 When temperatures rise to the middle to upper fifty-five degrees, crappies will stage for spawning and dump their eggs.
 Once these temperatures stabilize, crappies will start roaming the shallows in good numbers.
 If you are looking for the best way to catch early spring crappie, then float fishing is the best way to go.
 The warmer the water, the more active crappie will be.